 Sharing the knowledge acquired through the description of drivers in the St. Lawrence quickly emerged as a priority to curtail the need to reach dozens of experts across multiple organizations and over extensive periods of time to assemble the data needed to apply integrated research and management.
-It is also a requirement to ensure that this manuscript will not become a quickly outdated snapshot of drivers distribution and intensity in the St. Lawrence System, but rather serve as a stepping stone towards an adaptive and ever-improving collection of knowledge.
+It is also a requirement to ensure that this manuscript will not become a quickly outdated snapshot of drivers distribution and intensity in the EGSL, but rather serve as a stepping stone towards an adaptive and ever-improving collection of knowledge.

 As such, we are launching eDrivers, an open knowledge platform focused on sharing knowledge on the distribution and intensity of drivers and on gathering a community of experts committed to structuring, standardizing and sharing knowledge on drivers in support of science and management.
 In launching this intiative, our objective is to uphold the highest existing standards of data management and open science.
 We identified four guiding principles to meet this objective and that guide the structure of the platform (Figure ).